October 19, 2018

 Libin Zhang (PW 1997): Broad & Bright Partner Libin Zhang was an associate in Paul, Weiss’s Beijing office from 1997-2000.
 “My legal career started in Paul, Weiss in 1989 when I was recruited as a paralegal in Paul, Weiss’s Beijing office,” he recalls.
 “My mentor at that time was Larry Bates, who then left for Tokyo.
 I remember assisting Jerry Cohen and Tim Gelatt and other lawyers in Paul, Weiss, representing foreign clients in negotiating joint ventures projects and handling arbitration cases in China.
-We also worked very closely with Jeanette Chan, who was based in Hong Kong and often travelled to Beijing.
 These Paul, Weiss colleagues helped me grow and guided me in the early years of my legal career.
 Soon, however, Jerry Cohen would tell me, ‘You cannot be a paralegal forever.
 Go to law school.’
 Jerry personally wrote a recommendation letter for me.
 Without him, and my mentor Helena Kolenda and other colleagues from the Beijing office, I would not have been able to graduate from the University of Texas at Austin Law School.

 “Today, I maintain a working relationship with Paul, Weiss.
 My practice is corporate/M&A and dispute resolution in China, with a focus on the energy sector (oil and gas and renewable power projects).
 As a partner with Broad & Bright, a prestigious local Chinese law firm, I have advised clients on projects for both foreign and Chinese clients.
 I also hear arbitration cases in CIETAC and the Beijing Arbitration Commission, sometimes attending arbitrations in Singapore and London as a Chinese energy law expert witness or as PRC counsel.
 I also teach in Chinese law schools as an adjunct professor and am the deputy director of the Peking University Energy Law & Policy Research Institute.
 In the years ahead, I look forward to working with Paul, Weiss as an alumnus and colleague in legal practice.”